NYCPlanning/cpdocs/docs/facdb.md

-## Limitations and Disclaimers
+## III.
+Limitations and Disclaimers

 FacDB is only as good as the source data it aggregates.

-Currently, FacDB is the most comprehensive, spatial data resource available of facilities run by public and non-public entities in NYC, but it does not claim to capture every facility within the specified domains.
-Many records could not be geocoded.
+**Missing Records.** Currently, FacDB is the most comprehensive, spatial data resource available of facilities run by public and non-public entities in NYC, but it does not claim to capture every facility within the specified domains.
+Many records also could not be geocoded.
 To learn more about how the data is processed, please review the [Methodology](http://docs.capitalplanning.nyc/facdb/#methodology).

 **Duplicates.** Please be aware that this beta version of the database includes cases of duplicate records for the same facility.
 This is because several of the source datasets have content that overlaps with other datasets.
-We are working to systematically identify these remaining duplicate records and retain atrributes from the most up-to-date and detailed record.
+We are working to systematically identify these remaining duplicate records and retain all useful attributes from each record.
+To read about how values from duplicate records that have been merged are structured in the data, please review [Appendix I. Deduping](http://docs.capitalplanning.nyc/facdb/#appendix-ii-full-classification-hierachy).

 **Administrative Addresses.** There are also known to be cases when the address provided in the source data is for a headquarters office rather the facility site location.
-Unfortunately these could not be systematically verified.
+Unfortunately, these could not be systematically verified.
 We hope to resolve as many of these limitations as possible over time, and seek feedback from the user community on potential approaches to improving the data.
 For more detailed information on a specific facility please reach out to the respective oversight agency.

+**Public Accessibility of Sites.** DCP is unable to verify the public accessibility of all sites.
+For example, some playgrounds or playing fields may only be accessible to participants in certain programs.

 **Analysis Limitations.** As a result of these data limitations and inconsistencies, users should be careful in their use of this database not to develop analyses that may be suspect.
 For example, a comparison of the density or accessibility of facilities across neighborhoods should recognize that some of the facilities included are organizational headquarters rather than service sites, and that this database is not authoritatively comprehensive.